 The Multi-Currency Cash Passport (no longer for sale)

-You can also buy the Multi-Currency Cash Passport from Australia Post is no longer available for new customers, but if you've already got the card you can continue to use it.
-The Cash Passport supports more currencies than the Load&Go Visa.
-As well as US dollars, New Zealand dollars, British pounds, euros and Aussie dollars, you can hold Hong Kong dollars, Singapore dollars, Canadian dollars, Thai baht and Japanese yen.
-The Cash Passport Mastercard charges a fee for domestic ATM withdrawals (approximately AUD $2.95).
-Reloading the product using BPAY will cost you 1% of the reload amount.
+The Multi-Currency Cash Passport from Australia Post is no longer available for new customers, but if you've already got the card you can continue to use it.
+The Cash Passport supports more currencies than the Load&Go Visa card.
+As well as US dollars, New Zealand dollars, British pounds, Euros and Aussie dollars, you can hold Hong Kong dollars, Singapore dollars, Canadian dollars, Thai baht and Japanese yen.

 Australia Post Traveller's Cheques